GSA/digitalgov.gov/content/resources/an-introduction-to-design-requirements.md

 ---
 ## What is design?

-[American designer Charles Eames](https://www.loc.gov/exhibits/eames/bio.html) has described design as “a plan for arranging elements to accomplish a particular purpose.”1 This can easily be applied to government websites, as the purpose of most agency websites is to enable users to accomplish specific tasks.
+[American designer Charles Eames](https://www.loc.gov/exhibits/eames/bio.html) has described design as “a plan for arranging elements to accomplish a particular purpose.”<sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup> This can easily be applied to government websites, as the purpose of most agency websites is to enable users to accomplish specific tasks.

 ## Why does design matter?